If you’re selling a product or service to consumers, B2C cold email is an efficient, cost-effective way to reach your target audience. Here’s why:

 (For more on this, see our guide to email engagement metrics.)

-Once you’ve developed your B2C cold email campaign, take it for a spin by implementing website visitor identification with 100 free leads.
+Once you’ve developed your B2C cold email campaign, take it for a spin by implementing website visitor identification with a free trial.
 Since these leads will be people who have visited your website, they won’t be ice cold.
 They’ll be more likely to recognize your brand and to be interested in what you’re selling.
 Then, based on the results, you can optimize the campaign for round two.